 I examine the various signifiers carried by clothing and costume on my/our bodies, nudity and the skin that holds our bodies.
 Each thing worn on my skin has a story of migration, of labour.
 Has a historical and cultural context.
 Has been touched by hands and made significant or erased.
-Many of my costumes have been made in collaboration with Juan de Chamié of EXIT.
+Many of my costumes have been made in collaboration with my lifepartner Juan de Chamié of EXIT.

 I experiment with the presentation of my body in various contexts–gallery, stage, bedroom, concert hall, squat.
 I am in constant dialogue with various selves, with the exploratory sexual body and the body that plays and presents on stage, with the writer body and the body at work in its many forms.

 I produce electronic music and create multimedia and immersive performances with my polypartner Adrienne Teicher for our project HYENAZ.
 We are scavengers and androgynous creatures whose soundscapes spring from the surplus and detritus of our cultural and consumerist material.
 We are determined to create the fabric of our music entirely from found sounds that relate closely to the conceptual content of the song, so that process relates to product.
 We are learning and conversing with the world around us, a world that is increasingly harder to survive in without amassing money.
 We are challenging ourselves to live with less and interact with the world more.
 We intend to create art that is consistent with our politics, not only in what we present but how we present it and the methodologies we use to create and present it.
 We are interested in using the occasions of our shows to interact with our audiences in an intentional way, specifically to understand the importance of being together physically in a room and what power can be harnessed by being in close proximity.
 We are interested in practicing touch and consent with other bodies in a room and understanding why touch is vital to our survival and to understanding our sense of empowered and respectful self-in-selves.